Between Stone, Rural Memory and Mountain Time

-On this morning of pristine clarity, here on the heights, among the ruins of the castle, our eyes still trembling with wonder, we sense in the murmur of the wind the slow breathing of history.
-This is not merely a place to be seen, but a place to be listened to.
+On this morning of inaugural clarity, high above among the ruins of the castle, we sense in the murmur of the wind the slow breathing of history.
+Our eyes still trembling with wonder, we realise that this is not merely a place to see, but a place to listen.

-History pulses beneath our hands as we touch the stones that remain of the fortress, built on this improbable site in the early days of the Portuguese nation and reinforced in the centuries that followed.
-Its extreme position, deep in the mountains and close to the border, was no accident — it was a strategic choice and an assertion of permanence.
+History pulses beneath our hands when we touch the stones that form what remains of the fortress, erected in this improbable site in the early days of the Portuguese nation and reinforced over the centuries that followed.
+Its extreme position, high in the mountains and close to the border, was no accident: it was a strategic choice and a declaration of permanence.

-Castro Laboreiro is not a place to pass through — it is a place to be lived.
-A place that fills the heart completely, as it teaches — unhurriedly — how to listen to time.
+Castro Laboreiro is not crossed — it is lived.
+It is a place that fills the heart entirely, as it teaches us — without haste — how to listen to time.

 Carlos Afonso